Updated: May 6, 2025

 A typical online voting session goes like this:

 One of the most significant advantages of online voting systems is incredible efficiency.
 With traditional paper-based voting, there are a lot of steps involved, from printing ballots to counting votes by hand.
-You can avoid all of that with online voting.
+You can avoid all of this with online voting.

 With an online system, you can send out electronic ballots to all of your voters in just a few clicks.
-And once the voting period is over, the system will automatically tally the results, so you don't have to do it yourself, saving your organization a lot of time and money.
+Once the voting period is over, the system will automatically tally the results, so you don't have to do it yourself, saving your organization a lot of time and money.

 Another advantage of online voting systems is that they tend to be more accurate than traditional paper-based systems.
 On the other hand, there's always the potential for human error with paper ballots, whether it's miscounting votes or mixing up ballots.